rythos42/ArmadaData/readme.md

   - Have a library of objectives and what their victory tokens are worth
   - Tokens above the card count towards the top player, tokens below the card count towards the bottom player.
   - Count dead ships/squadrons as ships not in the play area
+- Fix how the dialog is laid out
+  - Using a static "buffer" with a BoxLayout isn't great
+  - Dialog feels a little "claustrophobic" to me.